krry/atmanaut.me/content/walks-of-life.md

 The higher dimensional Angels acknowledge the Light in you, and will protect you from dangerous corruptive vibrations.
 Whose Angels?
 Just ask them.

 Physicists would need a particle accelerator the size of the Milky Way to find the superstrings they propose to underlie the structure of all that is.
 So I guess we'll punt on that theory for a while.
-As it stands we can kind of explain how 5ish percent of the known energy in the observable universe behaves.
-Better than 4ish percent...
+[As it stands we can kind of explain how **nearly 5%** of the mass-energy in the observable universe behaves](https://science.nasa.gov/astrophysics/focus-areas/what-is-dark-energy).

+Or perhaps the truth lies in capitalism and can be described with econometrics.
+The algorithm that masters the stock market is the one true God in the minds of some.